LASER-UMASS/Themis/Themis2.0/README.md

 # README

-Welcome to Themis&reg; 2.0
+Welcome to Themis&trade; 2.0

 ### Installation

 Make sure you have Anaconda 2 up and running.
 You will need the libraries that come with Anaconda (matplotlib, scikit-learn and numpy specifically).
 You will face issues if you don't have this.

-Once this is completed, simply run Themis&reg; by using the command: python Themis.py settings.xml
+Once this is completed, simply run Themis&trade; by using the command: python Themis.py settings.xml